 It's also a good idea to “invest in what you know” and use your location & personal knowledge to choose the best investments for your portfolio.

 I'm personally invested in Tesla (NASDAQ: TSLA) & Chargepoint (NYSE: CHPT) because I live in the United States and am very familiar with both companies.
+You can view my growth stock portfolio to see what I'm currently holding.

 If you live in Europe then EVbox (TPGY) looks like a solid stock to buy.
 Tesla is also expanding in Europe and many Europeans purchase Tesla cars.